Bramcote Hills Sport and Community College: Comprehensive

 2006 saw it join the first federation in Nottinghamshire, under the leadership of a "super head" who was to head 3 schools in the area.
-The Federation was founded as 2006 all three schools were without Head Teachers, Bramcote Hills Sports & Community College, Bramcote Park Business & Enterprise School and Alderman White School and Language College College and all have falling numbers of students on roll The school also had a school leader which was Mal Kerr until he left when the school closed in 2009.
+The Federation was founded as 2006 all three schools were without Head Teachers, Bramcote Hills Sports & Community College, Bramcote Park Business & Enterprise School and Alderman White School and Language College and all have falling numbers of students on roll The school also had a school leader which was Mal Kerr until he left when the school closed in 2009.

 Bramcote Hills has always organised form groups around the letters B R A M C O T E, coming from the spelling of Bramcote, though falling numbers lead to dropping the "A" form.
 The school years were originally split in two, grouping BRAM and COTE together for time-table purposes.
 As numbers on role were falling since 2003 the number of forms has decreased.
 In 2007 the new intake only had four form groups for year 7 (BRMC) compared to a 7 form entry in 2001.
 In the 1960s the four form groups were T E C and H, with T being the top stream.

 The school closed on 31 August 2009.